rgenge/OneOracleCourse/README.md

 # OneOracleCourse

-his project provides a simple tool to encrypt and decrypt text messages using cryptography.
+This project provides a simple tool to encrypt and decrypt text messages using cryptography.

 ** Getting Started**